We all have a role to play – from the global corporation to the private individual. But it’s never easy to know how to

 We don’t provide an online carbon calculator because these can give a very misleading picture of your footprint.
 We would rather you contacted us by phone or email so we can help you to work it out.
 (There’s no charge to you for this service, because our business partners cover our running costs).

 If you did want a very rough idea of your impact on the planet now, you could try one of the many calculators available on-line – bearing in mind our caveat above.
-Two designed by a colleague here at UoL and hosted by WWF and REAP Petite (which were designed by a colleague here at UoL), is admirably simple.
+Two designed by a colleague here at UoL and hosted by WWF and REAP Petite are admirably simple.
+As is The Guardian (for which you’ll need Flash).
 There are many more, some more accurate than others (it’s a good idea to run at least two to see how well they tally).

 Stage 2 – Carbon reduction